Melindrea/grunt-epub/README.md

 ## Usage Examples

 ## Contributing
 We welcome all kinds of contributions!
-The most basic way to show your support is to star the project, and if you'd like to get involved please see the [Contributing to grunt-epub](http://assemble.io/contributing/) guide for information on contributing to this project.
+The most basic way to show your support is to star the project, or to raise issues.

 ## Author